 One of the benefits of electric fencing is that it not only deters bears, but it teaches them to keep away.
 Bears are intelligent creatures.
 After a few visits to a potential food source and receiving nothing but a painful electric shock, they will learn to avoid the fence (and thus the attractant) and may even leave the area for good.

 A biologist in Minnesota reported good success deterring bears from repeated attacks on beehives by using a temporary prefabricated fence with a charger powered only by D-cell flashlight batteries.
-The key in this instance was liberally applying foil strips smeared with peanut butter and honey to the hot wires about 20 to 24 inches (50 to 60 cm) above ground, about head height for the bears.
+The key in this instance was liberally applying foil strips smeared with honey (if it’s a beehive, or an attractant related to what’s inside the electric fence) to the hot wires about 20 to 24 inches (50 to 60 cm) above ground, about head height for the bears.
 The strips would be torn off by morning, but the bears respected the jolt they received and did not break down the fence.
 Solar charged units are also available.

 Researchers also have adapted portable fence units to other items they want bears to stay away from.
 For example, the “electric lunchbox” is a small picnic cooler that has been fitted with an apparatus adapted from a portable electric fence unit that gives the bear a shock when it tries to remove the bait.
 In initial tests, the electric lunchbox has caused black bears to run from the area and avoid the cooler when they returned.
 Chicken coups and even regular livestock fences have been successfully hot-wired to deter bears.